 In January 2017, the GASB issued GASB Statement No. 84, Fiduciary Activities ("GASB No. 84").
 The principal objective of GASB No. 84 is to enhance the consistency and comparability of fiduciary activity reporting by state and local governments.
-GASB No. 84 is effective for periods beginning after December 15, 2018.
+The effective date, as amended by GASB No. 95, is for reporting periods beginning after December 15, 2019.
 The System is currently evaluating the impact GASB No. 84 will have on its consolidated basic financial statements.

 In June 2017, the GASB issued GASB Statement No. 87, Leases ("GASB No. 87").
 GASB No. 87 establishes standards of accounting and financial reporting by lessees and lessors.
 GASB No. 87 will require a lessee to recognize a lease liability and an intangible right-to-use lease asset at the commencement of the lease term, with certain exceptions, and will require a lessor to recognize a lease receivable and a deferred inflow of resources at the commencement of the lease term, with certain exceptions.
-GASB No. 87 is effective for periods beginning after December 15, 2019.
+The effective date, as amended by GASB No. 95, is for fiscal years beginning after June 15, 2021, and all reporting periods thereafter.
 The System is currently evaluating the impact GASB No. 87 will have on its consolidated basic financial statements.